xhuang9/craftvue/README.md

 You should fork this repo to create your own opinionated boilerplate for your setup.
 This template makes no assumptions about pre-processors, template structure, or linting configurations.

-I've also created a [fork of this boilerplate](https://github.com/chasegiunta/craft-vue-tailwind) that integrates TailwindCSS & Purgecss.

 ## Setup

 This boilerplate requires Vue CLI 3 be [installed globally on your machine](https://cli.vuejs.org/guide/installation.html).